Estimated Tax Payments

 - You can set up automatic ACH payments that will deduct the amounts you specify on the dates you specify by using EFTPS.gov, which is federal government's Electronic Federal Tax Payment System.
 Select Form 1040 for Individuals, and it will show you the options for scheduling estimated tax payments, using Form 1040ES.
 Many states also have this same service, which can usually be found through search, using the state or its 2-letter abbreviation and "electronic payment for taxes" as search terms.

 - Or pay through IRS Direct Pay.
-However, as of 1/31/2016, automatic payments cannot be set up, but you can use a calendar to remind you to make payments.
+Automatic payments can be set up, or you can use a calendar to remind you to make payments.

 - The IRS has a new official mobile app, called the IRS2Go app, available in Google play, Apple's app store, and as an Amazon app.
 You can pay through IRS Direct Pay from your bank account.
 It also allows credit or debit card payments through an approved payment processor.
 Additionally, you can check your refund status within 24 hours after e-filing or 4 weeks after mailing your paper return.
 And for those taxpayers who qualify, the app can locate the nearest site that offers free tax preparation by the IRS Volunteer Income Tax Assistance or the Tax Counseling for the Elderly.
 You can also follow the IRS on Twitter and Tumblr, or subscribe to their YouTube channel or to receive IRS tax tips.